AdamRerun/SRRLevelCreator/README.md

 The playground folder is ignored by the repo so you should be able to save your projects into it without affecting your local repo.

+THO honestly you should save your work in the official Sonic Rush Rerun Asset Repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~